-A monthly service fee or stand by fee paid to the Town for a proportionate share of the operation and maintenance expenses of the Town's facilities and fees paid to the Tribe including depreciation.
+- A monthly service fee or stand by fee paid to the Town for a 101.27 USER FEES: proportionate share of the operation and maintenance expenses of the Town's facilities and fees paid to the Tribe including depreciation. - A channel in which a flow of water occurs, whether continuously 1.28 WATERCOURSE: or intermittently.

-bb) WATERCOURSE:

-A channel in which a flow of water occurs, whether continuously or intermittently.